infobloxopen/cni-infoblox/docs/README-K8S.md

     }
 ```

-Note:- If there are multiple CNI configuration files in the kubernetes network config directory(i.e. /etc/cni/net.d), then the first one in lexicographic order of file name is used.
+Note: If there are multiple CNI configuration files in the kubernetes network config directory(i.e. /etc/cni/net.d), then the first one in lexicographic order of file name is used.
 So make sure to name the network configuration file with proper order.
 In the above example      filename is given as  ```infoblox-ipam.conf``` which should match the value of the key ```ipam_conf_file_name```.

 Usage
 -----